Use case #0004

 Name, DOB, and address reconciled across all three sources

-Name comparison uses fuzzy matching with a lending-specific training set — handling common Indian name variations (Devi/Devi Bai, Singh/Siingh), transliteration differences, and initials expansion.
+Name comparison uses fuzzy matching with a lending-specific training set — handling common US name variations (Devi/Devi Bai, Martinez/Siingh), transliteration differences, and initials expansion.
 DOB matched with tolerance for known government record input errors.
-Address compared at pin code + district level as secondary check.
+Address compared at ZIP code + state level as secondary check.
 Each comparison produces a confidence score; combined score determines routing.

 Step 4